 - Vacation fund

-- Emergency fund progress
+- Emergency fund and rainy day fund progress

 - Total Net Worth

+So for now, I’ve come to a compromise.
+As long as I am living here, I’ll live it up and still come out ahead.
 Downsizing your living space is a great way to upsize your lifestyle.
-We’re embracing some lifestyle inflation.
+I am embracing some lifestyle inflation.
 If you don’t mind a smaller or not-updated place to live, then this can be a great way to save money and enjoy some of your favorite luxuries.

 If you get anything out of this post, then I just hope you walk away knowing that you need to communicate better with your spouse.